Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.4.18
+😵 Fix Perplexity broken export (#4)
+Perplexity is constantly changing its interface, so I try to keep up...

 # 2.4.17
 😭 Fix Perplexity broken export (again)
 Perplexity is constantly changing its interface, so I try to keep up...